Forced arbitration robs ordinary people of their day in court.

-Alan and other small business owners were told they couldn't take American Express to court for charging exorbitant exchange rates.
+A court told Alan and other small business owners that they couldn't take American Express to court for charging exorbitant exchange rates.

 How could injustices like these be allowed to exist in America where everyone has the right to take wrongdoers to court?
 It's called forced arbitration, and you or a loved one, maybe next to lose your rights.
 And, it's a violation of our constitutional rights.